Migration of LnuPlay 2018

 We have moved our media to newer, and faster, media servers in Denmark.
 This affects direct links to media.

 Our media service, LnuPlay, is handled through the SUNET organisation who buys the service from the company Kaltura.
-The agreement with Kaltura has changed and from June 1st it will be the Nordic organisation Nordu.net that provides the same service instead.
+The agreement with Kaltura has changed and from June 1st 2018 it is the Nordic organisation Nordu.net that provides the same service instead.

-With this change comes that all our media has to physically move from servers in USA to servers in Copenhagen.
-Every university in Sweden, that uses the Kaltura service, will have to rewrite the addresses to media files.
+With this change came that all our media had to physically move from servers in USA to servers in Copenhagen.
+Every university in Sweden, that uses the Kaltura service, had to rewrite the addresses to media files.

-We made the switch on Monday June 4th (with further necessary Mymoodle updates on Friday June 29th) and all our media is now moved to the new server.
-This has an implication on direct links to media (read more below).
+We made the switch on Monday June 4th 2018 (with further necessary Mymoodle updates on Friday June 29th, 2018) and all our media is since moved to the new server.
+This had an implication on direct links to media (read more below).

 Have you linked directly to play.lnu.se?